 The Pencil Nebula measures about 0.75 light-years across and is moving through the interstellar medium at about 650,000 kilometers per hour.
 Remarkably, even at its distance of approximately 800 light-years from Earth, this means that it will noticeably change its position relative to the background stars within a human lifetime.
 Even after 11,000 years the supernova explosion is still changing the face of the night sky.

-This video starts with a wide field view of the spectacular southern part of the Milky Way.
+This video starts with a wide-field view of the spectacular southern part of the Milky Way.
 We close in gradually on a large bubble-shaped region of glowing gas in the constellation of Vela (The Sails).
 This is the Vela supernova remnant, gas clouds that were ejected from a dying star in a huge explosion about 11 000 years ago.
-The final detailed view comes from the Wide Field Imager on the MPG/ESO 2.2-metre telescope at ESO’s La Silla Observatory in Chile.
+The final detailed view comes from the Wide Field Imager on the MPG/ESO 2.2-meter telescope at ESO’s La Silla Observatory in Chile.